jbaublitz/miss-demeanor/README.md

 it.
 5. See 1.
 It is still the most compelling reason.

+## Building miss-demeanor
+Install the Rust toolchain.
+Instructions can be found [here](https://rustup.rs/).

+Navigate to `miss-demeanor/` and run `cargo build --release`.
+Your executable will be located at `./target/release/miss-demeanor`.

 ## Config format
 The config file is written in TOML.